tradle/mycloud/docs/plugins.md

 import { Conf, IPluginOpts } from '../types'

-export const createPlugin = ({
+export const createPlugin = (
+  // other components
+  {
     // src/bot/index.ts Bot instance
     bot,
-  // @tradle/bot-products module instance from provider.js
-  productsAPI,
+    // products strategy api
+    productsAPI
+  },
+  // plugin-specific
+  {
     // a logger for the plugin to use logger,
     // configuration as designed for this plugin conf
+  }
-}) => {
+) => {
   const myApi = new MyApi(conf.credentials)
   const handleShmortz = async (req) => {
     const {